leonkaspers/shellbookmark/README.md

 ```

 3. Build the _shellbookmark_ Solution
-4. run `shellbookmark5 setup` command in cmd (it creates the necessary batch file for you)
+4. run `shellbookmark5 setup` (the 5 is not a typo) command in cmd (it creates the necessary batch file for you)

 If you have completed all off the above steps and there is no bug or error or other dependency I overlooked, _shellbookmark_ should work now.